andersonbrito/quality_assurance/README.md

 ## Generating MSA

-`align` generates a multiple sequence alignment (MSA) of all sequences listed in the metadata above, using `nextalign`.
+`align` generates a multiple sequence alignment (MSA) of all sequences listed in the metadata cited above, using `nextalign`.

 ## Inspecting mutations

 (*) `mutations` is a checkpoint step.
-Here, any genetic changes leading to 'nonstop', 'nonsense', 'frameshift' mutations will be flagged as 'FAIL', representing genomes that require further inspections due to possible sequencing or assembly issues.
+Here, any genetic changes leading to 'nonstop', 'nonsense', 'frameshift' mutations will be flagged with 'FAIL', representing genomes that require further inspections due to possible sequencing or assembly issues.

 ## Assigning pangolin lineages